jlapeyre/JuliaCon2018LapeyreTalk/JuliaCon2018_lapeyre.md

 * Design.
 Symbolic expressions.
 Mainly standard Python (heavily) OO approach.
   Not suitable for people who want a super calculator.

 # When would you use (or not) Symata ?

 * Mma.
-Often used because a student was introducd to it early.
+Often used because a student was introduced to it early.

 * Super-calculator.
 Simple programming.